posh5/lol-internal/README.md

 - League of Legends' anticheat blacklisted the whole .NET framework
 - So fuck .NET we go C / C++
 - This is for internal
+- I stopped playing league and stopped updating source a while ago
+- Offsets are NOT up-to-date
 - Rest is self explanatory!